pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

   B
 </div>
 ```
-In Flow layout, background colors and borders are truly meant to be _in the background_.
+#ImportantPoint In Flow layout, background colors and borders are truly meant to be _in the background_.
 The content will float on top.
 That's why the letter `A` shows up on top of the pink box.

 The truth is that Flow layout isn't really built with layering in mind.
 Most of the time, when we want to layer elements, we'll want to use positioned layout.